 ✠ In the Name of the Father and of the Son and of the Holy Spirit ✠

-If there’s one thing that Scripture makes very clear, it’s that many people who think that they have eternal life with God will be surprised to find out that they actually don’t.
+If there’s one thing that Scripture makes very clear, it’s that many people who think that they have eternal life with God are going to be surprised to find out that they actually don’t.
 Matthew 7 gives one of the starkest examples of that.
 Jesus says, “Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me...”
 Or in the parable of the 10 virgins, 5 are left wanting to enter the heavenly wedding feast and thinking they should be let in, but they’re locked out.

-To this day most people believe that as long as they do their best trying to live a good life, as long as they do more good than bad, that they’ll go to heaven.
+To this day most people believe that as long as they do their best trying to live a good life, as long as they do more good than bad, they’ll go to heaven.
 They may not be 100% sure of it, but one thing most people are sure of is that they don’t deserve to be cut off from God forever in hell.
-What funeral have you ever gone to, even of someone who never went to church or received the Sacrament, where people didn’t say, “Oh, they’re in a better place now; they’re looking down on us from above,” and other such cliches.
+What funeral have you ever gone to, even of someone who never went to church, where people didn’t say, “Oh, they’re in a better place now; they’re looking down on us from above,” and other such cliches.
 What eulogy didn’t make the deceased sound like a good person at heart, even if they were a bit of a jerk.
 Almost everyone thinks they’ll eventually end up in heaven.
 And most people, sadly, are in for a rude awakening.

 The rich man in hell knew that his brothers were under the same delusion that he was.
 That’s why he wants to warn them.
 He realizes that they think they’re fine with God, when they’re not.
 They, too, might refer to Abraham as their father and think they’re among the people of God, but they are deceived.
 They don’t share Abraham’s faith.
 And so they aren’t true children of Abraham.
 Let this warning, then, also come to you and me today, so that we don’t end up like the rich man, complacent and falsely secure, putting our faith in the wrong place.

 That’s really the key difference between the rich man and Lazarus–their faith.
 It wasn’t so much about what they possessed, but what possessed them, what had a hold of their hearts.
 Even though he may have been a religious person, the rich man’s real confidence was in his own abilities and smarts, his own resources, his own power and standing as a pillar of the community.
 Even in the fires of hell, the rich man rejected Moses and the prophets.
 Did you notice that?
 When the rich man wants to use Lazarus to go back to his brothers from the dead and warn them, Abraham says that Moses and the prophets are more than enough; that Word of God is all that his brothers need.
 But the rich man doesn’t think that’s good enough.
 He thinks that Scripture is empty, that it doesn’t have the power to bring them to repentance or to save them.
 He wants a miracle.
 Even in hell his trust is in something else than God’s Word.
 Just because he sees heaven and hell doesn’t mean that he’s become a believer.
-Death doesn’t change someone from unbelief to faith.
+Death does not change someone from being an unbeliever to a believer.
 The hard-heartedness of the unbelieving goats perseveres into eternity.
 In fact his unbelief actually becomes a part of his eternal torment, as his hard heart grows increasingly more frustrated and angry at the ways of God.

 Lazarus, on the other hand, clung to Moses and the prophets.
 The Word of God was his hope.
 For you may remember that the name “Lazarus” literally means “God is My Helper” or “My God is Help.”
 Even though Lazarus longed for mere crumbs from the table, even though the street dogs licked his wounds, even though in this world Lazarus had nothing–not even his health–in truth, and perhaps surprisingly, Lazarus found what he was seeking.
 He found mercy that endures forever.
 He received Living Water and Bread from Heaven.
 He obtained perfect satisfaction and health.
 It was all there for him in Moses and the prophets.
 For there in Moses and the prophets was the Messiah, Jesus, his Help and his Savior.